Review: Black Diamond StormLine Stretch Rain Gear

 Design & Weight

-The design is basic and solid, with no unnecessary “fashion panels” which would otherwise create more weak points and add weight, as they require more stitching.
-The few seams that are there, are fully seam-taped.
+The design is basic and solid, with no unnecessary “fashion panels” that would otherwise create weak points and add weight.
+The few seams that are present are fully seam-taped.

 Image credit: Black Diamond